 In the real world, the amount of aid that a school can provide depends on its endowment, tuition, and institutional priorities.
 In general, private institutions have much larger endowments than public institutions.
 They also use their higher tuition to provide more scholarships and grants.
 This is why they can offer more financial aid than public universities.

-Yet, none of the schools meet 100% of need.
-More freshman at UT Dallas had their need fully met than at any of the other schools.
-The majority of freshman at these colleges will not have their need fully met.
+The point is that none of the schools meet 100% of need.
+The reality is that the most freshman at these colleges, and at most colleges in general, will not have their need fully met.

 Your EFC can make even more of a difference at private schools.
 If your EFC is $15,000, the $50,000 private school should provide you with $35,000 in financial aid.
 Too good to be true you say?
 Well, it is for some people and not for others.